Find Your Perfect Wood Product

 Heartwood: Tends to be a darker reddish brown.

-Sapwood: Ranges from nearly white to an off-white cream color, sometimes with a reddish or golden hue.
+Sapwood: Nearly white to off-white cream, sometimes reddish or golden.

-Grain: Generally straight but may be wavy as seen in these figured boards.
+Grain: Generally straight, may be wavy in figured boards.

 Texture: Fine, even texture with moderate natural luster.

-Rated as non-durable to perishable and susceptible to insect attack.
+Rated as non-durable to perishable; susceptible to insect attack.

 - Veneer